7 Natural Ways To Reduce Stress In Less Than 10 Minutes

 Now, if your days are particularly charged, you might consider it blasphemous to think of going a day without coffee.
-But you might want to consider an alternative like matcha green tea that helps fight stress rather than promote it.
+But you might want to consider a natural alternative like matcha green tea that helps fight stress rather than promote it.

 Matcha is rich in L-Theanine which is a rare amino acid that promotes a state of relaxation and well-being.

 Thousands of people around the world are incorporating the practice of taking cold showers because of the many benefits that come with it.
-One of these benefits happens to decrease worry and stress levels.
+One of these benefits happens to decrease stress and worry levels.

 By regularly subjecting yourself to cold showers, your body experiences a small amount of stress.
 This leads to a process called hardening whereby your nervous system gradually gets used to handling moderate levels of stress.

 People who undergo hardening find that they can handle stress better and are capable of keeping a cool head under stressful situations.

 The cold water cleans you while keeping the oils in your hair and skin, which warm water usually washes off.

 As a beginner, to prevent stress on the limbic system, you want to start with warm water and then gradually work your way down to cold water.
 Start slow when you start using cold water—no more than 5 seconds—and then gradually work your way up to a minute.

 Try different essential oils one at a time to see which works best for you.
 I like using Doterra Oils because of the high quality of their products.